miccoh1994/directus-custom-endpoint-boilerplate/README.md

 ## Features
   - Uses a pre-configured rollup so that you can import and bundle commonjs and ES* modules with your custom endpoint.
-  - dev.rollup.config.js uses [rollup-plugin-execute](https://www.npmjs.com/package/rollup-plugin-execute) to restart directus if you are using docker-compose.
+  - dev.rollup.config.js uses [rollup-plugin-execute](https://www.npmjs.com/package/rollup-plugin-execute) to restart directus.
+  - restart is configurable in dev.rollup.config.js, you could use a command like `pm2 restart directus`, if you used pm2 to start directus with pm2 start --name directus

 ## Recommendations
   - User docker-compose to run your directus instance, then you can map the extensions directory to the repos with your extensions.